-What do we need to keep in mind when treating younger burn victims?
+What to keep in mind when treating younger burn victims?

-Should your child suffer a burn, there are certain things that you should and shouldn’t do to help him or her immediately.
+Should your child suffer a burn, there are certain things that you should and shouldn’t do to help them immediately.

 By giving immediate first aid you can lessen the severity of the burn while rushing the child to the closest most appropriate emergency department.
 Prompt medical attention to serious burns can help prevent scarring, disability, and deformity.